 Real estate law encompasses a broad range of skills and practice areas.
 To adequately represent a client, a real estate attorney must understand the nature of the client's business and the client's willingness to take risks.
-Issues typically arise within the following areas of law: tax, finance, corporate, securities, environmental and land use, bankruptcy, government relations, insurance and construction, among others.

-A real estate practice must understand the potential issues that may arise for a project and have the capability to handle those issues.
-To that end, practitioners must be resourceful and have the ability to communicate and negotiate effectively.
-Current trends typically do not impact the skills required to practice real estate law; however, one must remain aware of them in order to effectively assist clients in closing their deals.
+A real estate practitioner must understand the myriad of potential issues that may arise for a given real estate project (typically within tax, finance, corporate, securities, environmental, energy and land use, bankruptcy, government relations, insurance and construction, among others) and have access to the breadth and expertise necessary to effectively represent clients on all relevant issues.
+To that end, most matters require a team approach with lawyers that have differing expertise.
+In addition, practitioners must be resourceful and have the ability to communicate and negotiate effectively.
+Current trends typically do not impact the skills required to practice real estate law; however, one must remain aware of them to effectively assist clients in moving their real estate projects forward.